shotamomma/labwiki/content/wiki/Organize your audio data collected via PCIBex.md

 > Make sure you meet the following assumptions before continuing:

 - You are using macOS (if you are using Windows, you may need to adjust directory paths).
-- You know the very basics of Bash scripts (we will provide a simple example).
 - You have zip files containing audio data collected via PCIbex.
 Each trial’s audio recording is stored as a separate sound file inside the zip file.

 ---